 So I started posting reviews of both books and movies to a blog called On That Note.
 In the beginning, they were mainly reminders to myself – not only to track titles and be reminded of content, but so I could also remember my favourite authors’ names when I went looking for new titles.
 But others followed the site, and I enjoyed the sense of community.

 To On That Note followers, I am sorry that I haven’t uploaded any reviews for such a long time.
 I did write them, but I did not allow myself the joy of uploading them and participating in the online community of like-minded readers and viewers because I had to get my darned PhD thesis finished.
 It was taking sooo long that I stopped doing everything else except for my full-time job (which is the reason I had to do another degree) and looking after my kids.
 But – now it’s over, and the fun begins again!

-The only difference is that all the On That Note content has moved to my author site, where it appears under the Just for Fun menu category.
+The only difference is that all the On That Note content has moved to my new writer site.
 (No, I have not yet published any of my novels – but publication is definitely on the agenda for the near future.
 In the meantime, my fiction reviews will just have to make friends with my non-fiction content.)

 As soon as possible, I will upload all the more recent/unpublished reviews written on slips of paper all over my house, and then get stuck into this year’s viewing and reading.
 Yay!
 I can’t express how keen I am for this.